 When the opportunity comes to travel with photography gear, this is where you have to determine what is actually important.
-This can difficult because bringing everything you have is not ideal.
-Of course, there’s the go-to lenses, camera bodies, chargers, and memory cards but many tend to overlook the tripod.
+This can be difficult because bringing everything you have is not ideal.
+Of course, there are the go-to lenses, camera bodies, chargers, and memory cards, but many tend to overlook the tripod.
 It is actually an important accessory and can make a huge difference when trying to capture certain moments.

 Nowadays, there are many different types of tripods.
 From small flexible kinds to the ones that can withstand any type of environment.
 But what about something in between?
-Well, MeFoto has created the ideal travel tripod that is light and won’t take up too much space in your luggage, the Backpacker tripod.
+Well, MeFOTO has created the ideal travel tripod that is light and won’t take up too much space in your luggage, the MeFOTO BackPacker tripod.